 RELATED: DIY Coffee Table with Fire Pit

-DIY Outdoor Coffee Table
+DIY Outdoor Coffee Table idea

 This flag inspired coffee table caught my eye.
-Armed with the inspiration, I designed a basic outdoor coffee table that would also work with the design of the patio set.
+Armed with the inspiration, I designed a basic DIY patio coffee table that would also work with the design of my patio set.

 Overall Dimension of the outdoor coffee table is 35″ x 22″ and 18″ high.

 Grab the printable plans for this DIY outdoor table below!